shubhampancheshwar9503/shubhampancheshwar9503/README.md

-# 🚀 Full Stack Developer Portfolio
+# 🚀 Full Stack Developer

 Welcome to my GitHub repository!
 I’m **Shubham Pancheshwar**, a passionate Full Stack Developer with a deep focus on **Core Java**, **SQL**, **Manual Testing**, **HTML5**, **CSS3**, and **JavaScript**.
 This repository is a collection of my work, designed to showcase my technical capabilities, problem-solving skills, and dedication to building robust, scalable applications.